Mohsiniqbalbhatti/mohsiniqbalbhatti/README.md

 ---

 ## 🚀 About Me
-A passionate **MERN Stack Developer** with hands-on experience in building robust, scalable web applications.
-I thrive on solving complex problems with clean, maintainable code and leveraging modern tools to automate workflows.
-Currently pursuing a Bachelor’s in Computer Science (CGPA: 3.35) while freelancing full-time.
+A **versatile developer** passionate about building scalable web apps with modern stacks like MERN, Next.js, and TypeScript.
+I blend creativity with technical rigor to solve real-world problems.
+Currently freelancing while pursuing a BSc in Computer Science (CGPA: 3.35).

 ---